Guide

 MyOG.social OG Preview Tool

-myog.social/tools/og-preview — this is ours.
+myog.social/tools/og-preview — ours.
 Free, no login.
-Shows your link's preview across multiple platforms at once, lists all meta tags found, flags problems.
+It shows your link's preview across multiple platforms at once, lists all meta tags found, and flags missing images, slow fetches, and bad URLs.
 Use the Chrome extension after the web checker when you want to inspect pages while you browse.
+After installing, follow the Chrome extension setup steps to pin it and run your first side-panel check.

 Testing OG Images Locally